SysBioChalmers/Human-GEM/README.md

 This repository is administered by Jonathan Robinson ([@JonathanRob](https://github.com/jonathanrob)) and Hao Wang ([@Hao-Chalmers](https://github.com/hao-chalmers)), Division of Systems and Synthetic Biology, Department of Biology and Biological Engineering, Chalmers University of Technology.

+## User Guide

+Detailed instructions on the installation and use of the Human-GEM model and repository can be found in the [Human-GEM user guide](https://sysbiochalmers.github.io/Human-GEM-guide/).

 ## Installation